Age-Related Macular Degeneration

 Eating fish regularly can help to prevent macular degeneration.
 Research from the University of Sydney suggested that people who ate fish at least once a week were 40% less likely to have beginning stage AMD develop than those who ate fish less than once a month or not at all.

 Regular exercise and maintaining a healthy weight will help to reduce your risk of developing AMD.
 Ensure that you are eating a balanced diet and are consuming fruit and nuts every day.
 It is also a good idea to reduce refined carbs in your diet.
 Highly refined foods such as white bread, pretzels and baked white potatoes have a high glycaemic index and cause a rapid increase in blood sugar and insulin release.
-Aim to eat lower glycaemic foods such as brown rice, whole grain breads and carrot juice.
+Aim to eat lower glycaemic foods such as brown rice, whole grain bread and carrot juice.

 It is always a good idea to wear a hat, or sunglasses with a high level of UV protection to protect your eyes from harmful UV rays.

 One of the most important preventions for AMD is to have regular eye exams.
 If you are aged between 45 and 60 you should receive an exam once every 2-3 years.
-The over 60s should be receiving an annual examination.
+The over the 60s should be receiving an annual examination.
 Regular eye tests can help to identify AMD and monitor it to allow for proper treatment.